mehdi6384/Converter/README.md

 # Convertor
-Implement currency convertor by strategy pattern and multithreaded singleton
+Implement currency converter by strategy pattern and multithreaded singleton